-- 1. Blockchain: Sarafu (the Kenyan example) is currently using POA.Network, which offers quicker transactions and ultra-low transaction costs as well as a bridge to Ethereum and other blockchains.
+- 1. Blockchain: Sarafu (the Kenyan example) is set to use BloxBerg.org, which offers quicker transactions and ultra-low transaction costs as well as a bridge to Ethereum and other blockchains.
 Note that pan-blockchain protocols and systems that allow transaction fees and all levels of system usage will need to be generated for communal ownership and management. - 2.
 Token reserve stability: A CIC network token holds both an exchange protocol and reserves (in stable tokens).
 These reserves should be decoupled from CICs themselves and be stable against a basket of commodities. - 3.
-Contributions: Token holders can contribute by staking DAI into reserves and converting into community tokens (CIC) and holding those tokens as an investment or offering them to the community or community members based on SDG metrics. - 4.
+Contributions: Token holders can contribute by staking a network token into reserves and converting into community tokens (CIC) and holding those tokens as an investment or offering them to the community or community members based on SDG metrics. - 4.
 Seeding: Humanitarian, development and SDG-related programs, implementers and communities can apply for CIC Network Token reserves based on impact data. - 5.
-Sales to reserve of CICs: Only a percentage of the gains on CIC can be converted to other tokens or sold per month back to reserves. - 6.
 Data Access: Users should own access to their own data via sovereign identity protocols.
-This data can be requested by researchers only upon allowance from the user and CICs can be offered as payment. - 7.
+This data can be requested by researchers only upon allowance from the user and CICs can be offered as payment. - 6.
 Initial Supply: Community Inclusion Currencies are created in supply for the area they are implemented in based on commitments of redemption from the issuer.
-Their price in exchange for stable tokens like DAI will depend solely on their reserve to supply ratio using a bonding curve.
+Their price in exchange for stable tokens like DAI or a network token will depend solely on their reserve to supply ratio using a bonding curve.